-- State lawmakers and the Governor negotiate a state budget deal for the fiscal year that begins on July 1. - Following approval by the Legislature, the Governor signs the state budget and related legislation ("trailer bills") into law, giving counties a clear picture of funding levels and any state policy changes that will affect them in the new fiscal year. - In some years, the state budget and trailer bills may not be finalized by the end of June, leaving counties uncertain of how their budgets will be affected in the new fiscal year.
+- State lawmakers and the governor negotiate a state budget deal for the fiscal year that begins on July 1. - Following approval by the Legislature, the governor signs the state budget and related legislation ("trailer bills") into law, giving counties a clear picture of funding levels and any state policy changes that will affect them in the new fiscal year.